Loretta Lynch is Condoleeza Rice With A Law Degree

 Back in private practice by 2003, Loretta Lynch was serving on the board of the Federal Reserve Bank of New York.

 In 2005 Lynch was recruited by US Ambassador-at-Large for War Crimes Stephen Rapp to administer “victor's justice” upon the losers in Rwanda's civil war.
 The US had backed Paul Kagame, trained at Ft.
-Leavenworth Kansas, who shot his way to power with an army that included child soldiers.
+Leavenworth Kansas and shot his way to power with an army that included child soldiers.
 In the process Kagame's forces committed a sizeable share of the 800,000 murders in what the world knows as the Rwandan genocide.
 So in Rwanda Loretta Lynch interviewed only persons brought to her by Kagame's cronies.
-Like the rest of the International Tribunal, she never questioned Kagame's role assassinations of the Rwandan and Burundian presidents, the tens of thousands of murders that occurred in areas controlled by Kagame's forces, or the role of Kagame and his partners in the ongoing pillage of neighboring Congo which had taken some 5 million lives and counting by 2008.
+Like the rest of the International Tribunal, she never questioned Kagame's role in the assassinations of the Rwandan and Burundian presidents which kicked off the civil war, or the tens of thousands of murders which occurred in areas controlled by Kagame's forces, or the role of Kagame and his partners in the ongoing pillage of neighboring Congo which had taken some 5 million lives and counting by 2008.

 When President Obama took office, there was an urgent need for Lynch's unique talents.
 Greedy speculators, banksters and hedge fund sharpies had crashed the US economy in 2007, leading to millions of foreclosures and the most catastrophic loss of black family wealth since the US began measuring it.
 But banking, insurance and finance had been the incoming administration's biggest contributors.
 “White collar crime specialist”Lorretta Lynch answered the call.
 She came back to Washington to protect the pillagers and perps who made her career, and the Obama administration possible.